Get Rates Near You!

 Whether you want to go with an online or traditional bank, an understanding of how online banks work and what they offer is an important step in choosing the best savings account in New York.
 Here are some online banks that offer all the convenience of a local bank plus higher APYs than most of them.

-Though SoFi Bank is known mostly for its personal loan products, they offer a checking and savings option as well.
+Though SoFi is known mostly for its personal loan products, they offer a checking and savings option as well.

 There are no account fees, no overdraft fees, and the opportunity to earn a bonus when signing up with direct deposit.